LauraScutariu/Manual-Testing---Practice-Project/README.md

 Building a request , School Information , Pre-Enrollment of Students , Students grades , Attendance and Enrollment , Scheduling and Gradebook .

-- The features in scope for testing: Windows authentication , HTTPS, HTTP
+- The features in scope for testing: Windows authentification ,MacOS authentification
-- Testing types used: functional testing, GUI testing
+- Testing types used: Functional Testing, Pozitiv Testing,Negativ Testing, GUI testing

 #### 1.3 Functionalities and tests out of scope